MicrosoftDocs/VBA-Docs/api/Publisher.Hyperlink.EmailSubject.md

 ## Example

-This example sets Publisher to process data on the Web form in the current publication by sending an e-mail message with a subject line to a specified e-mail address.
+This example sets Publisher to process data on the Web form in the current publication by sending an email message with a subject line to a specified email address.

 ```vb